 There is a 4-pound difference between the Cross and the Lite, with the Lite living up to its name.
 The cargo carrier on the Cross is larger than the small rear pocket on the Lite, which both adds some base weight and provides more space to carry extra stuff, which will also add weight.
 However, since few people bike around with empty trailers, the real test comes after adding in a couple of 40 or 45-pound kids, at which point the 4-pound savings in the trailer's base weight makes a negligible difference.
 While the Lite is also about a pound lighter than our Editor's Choice Award winner, the Burley D'Lite X, that weight savings is definitely compounded by the fact that the D'Lite has heaps more cargo room that inevitably gets filled up with spare gear for kids and parents.

 The Thule trailers performed virtually identically when it comes to the towing experience, which is to say that they perform very well.
 Though there was minimal feedback from the trailer to the bike, its occurrence was notable only because it compared negatively to the experience of trailing Burley products like the Bee and D'Lite X which had zero motion transfer.
 Compared to other trailers on the low-end of the trailer spectrum, the Lite was a joy to haul and is demonstrative of the higher quality experience that comes with a high price tag.

 Ease of Use

 The Thule Chariot Lite is a durable trailer that's easy to use and tow and offers superior weather protection.
 However, in terms of passenger comfort and versatility, it's a substantially pared-down version of its fancier sibling, the Chariot Cross.
-While we don't think you'd regret purchasing this fine trailer, we think the Chariot Cross and the Burley D'Lite make more sense at a similar price point.
+While we don't think you'd regret purchasing this fine trailer, we think the Chariot Cross and the Burley D'Lite X make more sense if you are investing in a top-performing trailer.